 Additionally, the online ClearCase Tutorial provides important information on setting up a user's environment, along with a step-by-step tour through ClearCase's most important features.
-To start the ClearCase Tutorial, choose Tutorial from the Getting Started tab of the ClearCase Home Base.
+To start the ClearCase Tutorial, choose Tutorial in the ClearCase folder off the Start menu.